untitledstartup/selenium-webdriver/README.md

 This gem provides Ruby bindings for Selenium.

 It's a fork from [selenium-webdriver 4.11.0 gem](https://rubygems.org/gems/selenium-webdriver/versions/4.11.0) updated to allow ruby 2.7.
-This update may not be stable, it's a temporary solution to use the new Selenium Manager that supports Chrome versions above 115.
+This update may not be stable, it's a temporary solution to use the new Selenium Manager that supports Chrome versions above 115 in applications that have not yet updated ruby to version 3.

 # Selenium Webdriver